 - Add diced sausage (if using).
 Cook until it’s starting to brown, about 3-4 minutes.

 - Add chopped bell pepper and peeled and chopped carrots.
-Cook 2-3 minutes.
+Cook about 5 minutes until tender-crisp.

-- Stir in cooked rice, chopped pineapple, chopped cilantro, and soy sauce and stir to combine.
+- To the pan, add cooked rice, chopped pineapple, chopped cilantro, scallions, and soy sauce mixture.
+Stir to combine.

 Emily eats, reads, lives, and loves over at One Lovely Life where she serves up healthy food and happy thoughts for whole living.